-On December 4, 2013, the orphans' court entered its adjudication confirming the Account with the exception of two gifts Latisha made to herself totaling \$25,200.00 and to post-death funeral expenses in the amount of \$7,674.00.
-The orphans' court determined that all of the gifts that were within the annual IRS exclusion amount were valid and permissible; thus, the gifts to Additional Respondents were deemed valid gifts pursuant to the POA.
-The orphans' court also concluded that gifts of \$335,000.00 to Adam, which were not within the annual exclusion amount, nevertheless were valid because they were supported by independent testimony that they were not made pursuant to the POA but were valid inter vivos gifts from Decedent.
-The orphans' court surcharged Latisha \$25,200.00 plus \$7,674.00, for a total of \$32,874.00.
+On December 4, 2013, the orphans' court entered its adjudication confirming the Account with the exception of two gifts Latisha made to herself totaling \$25,200 and to post-death funeral expenses in the amount of \$7,674.
+The orphans' court determined that all of the gifts that were within the annual IRC exclusion amount were valid and permissible; thus, the gifts to Additional Respondents were deemed valid gifts pursuant to the POA.
+The orphans' court also concluded that gifts totaling \$335,000 to Adam, which were not within the annual exclusion amount, nevertheless were valid because they were supported by independent testimony that they were not made pursuant to the POA but were valid inter vivos gifts from Decedent.
+The orphans' court surcharged Latisha \$25,200 plus \$7,674, for a total of \$32,874.

-&lt;sup>4 Elsewhere in the record, the date of death was described as September 10, 2009.
+&lt;sup>6 Elsewhere in the record, the date of death was described as September 10, 2009.
 See e.g., N.T., 1/7/13, at 128.
-The orphans' court, as well, utilized September 10, 2009, as the date of death.
+The orphans' court, as well, identified September 10, 2009, as the date of death.
 Orphans' Court Opinion, 12/4/13, at 1.